-Mexican high net worth individuals (HNWIs) commonly use foreign trusts and life insurance policies offered by foreign insurance institutions as asset-protection tools and for estate planning purposes.
-Foreign trusts include discretionary, revocable, partially revocable and irrevocable trusts created both in blacklisted and non-blacklisted jurisdictions, the most important characteristic of which is the lack of effective control to determine the moment of distribution of profits and/or yields from the trust, either directly or through a third person.
+Mexican HNWIs commonly use foreign trusts and life insurance policies offered by foreign insurance institutions as asset-protection tools and for estate planning purposes.
+Foreign trusts include discretionary, revocable, partially revocable and irrevocable trusts created both in blacklisted and non-blacklisted jurisdictions, the most important characteristic of which is the lack of effective control over the moment of distribution of profits and/or yields from the trust, either directly or through a third person.

 The main consequence for a Mexican tax resident (regardless of nationality) who serves as a fiduciary, or is a beneficiary of a foreign trust, will be the obligation to recognise any income derived by the trust on an accrual basis for tax purposes in Mexico (ie, even if it is not actually distributed by the trust).
-Said income must be recognised in the proportion of the direct or indirect daily average participation that the taxpayer had in such tax year in the foreign trust.
+Said income must be recognised in proportion with the direct or indirect daily average participation that the taxpayer had in the relevant tax year in the foreign trust.

-In addition, pursuant to the Mexican Preferential Tax Regime (PTR) rules, such Mexican taxpayer fiduciary or beneficiary will be required to file an annual informative return (during the month of February each year) reporting any and all income that is treated as a PTR.
+In addition, pursuant to Mexico's anti-deferral rules, the Mexican taxpayer fiduciary or beneficiary will be required to file an annual informative return (during the month of February each year) reporting any and all income derived through and at the trust level.

-However, it should be noted that the PTR rules and PTR implications do not apply with regard to income derived by reason of the average daily participation in a foreign trust where the taxpayer does not have (directly or through nominees) effective control on the investment, and also that the determination of effective control entails not only the daily average participation of the taxpayer but also that of his or her related or linked parties, whether a resident of Mexico or abroad.
+The PTR rules and PTR implications do not apply with regard to income derived through participation in a foreign entity where the taxpayer does not have (directly or through nominees) effective control over the investment.
+The determination of effective control entails not only the daily average participation of the taxpayer but also that of his or her related or linked parties, whether residents of Mexico or abroad.

-Related parties are considered as such when one of them participates, directly or indirectly, in the administration, control or capital of the other or when the same person or group of persons participates, directly or indirectly, in the administration, control or capital of such parties.
-Persons are linked if one of them has management or responsibility positions in an entity of the other, if they are legally recognised as business associates, or in the case of the spouse or unmarried partner, direct-line ascendant or descendant blood relatives and relatives by marriage up to and including the fourth degree.
+For the purposes of the PTR rules, related parties are considered as such when one of them participates, directly or indirectly, in the administration, control or capital of the other or when the same person or group of persons participates, directly or indirectly, in the administration, control or capital of such parties.
+Persons are linked if one of them has management or responsibility positions in an entity of the other; if they are legally recognised as business associates; or in the case of the spouse or unmarried partner, direct-line ascendant or descendant, blood relatives and relatives by marriage up to and including the fourth degree.

-In terms of Mexican PTR rules, taxpayers are deemed to have control, absent proof to the contrary.
+In terms of Mexican PTR rules, taxpayers are deemed to have control, in the absence of proof to the contrary.

-Life insurance policies with an investment component legally offered by a foreign insurance company to Mexican clients also constitute a secure and efficient estate planning option for Mexican taxpayers and provide asset protection in connection with any underlying assets and investments.
+Life insurance policies legally offered by a foreign insurance company to Mexican clients constitutes a secure and efficient estate planning option for Mexican taxpayers and provide asset protection in connection with any underlying assets and investments.

 The value of a transfer of an interest participation in an entity must be determined according to a proper valuation prepared by an appraiser who must take into account lack of marketability and control.

-Disputes regularly derive from litigations regarding wills, testamentary provisions and trusts.
+Disputes regularly derive from litigation regarding wills, testamentary provisions and trusts.
 The procedures are carried out before the Mexican courts and are usually litigated until they reach higher courts.
-Sometimes, depending on the parties involved, arbitrage is a viable option to solve these kinds of disputes.
+Sometimes, depending on the parties involved, arbitration is a viable option to solve these kinds of disputes.

 The courts will be in charge of determining the corresponding compensation applicable.
-Please note that in the case of forced heirship, the Mexican statute does not establish a percentage of the succession that should be left in the above-mentioned cases; when ruling in these kinds of disputes, judges usually refer to a defendant's lifestyle, alimony commitments (if any) and educational needs.
+Please note that in the case of forced heirship, the Mexican statute does not establish a percentage of the succession that should be left (see 2.3 Forced Heirship Laws); when ruling in these kinds of disputes, judges usually refer to a defendant's lifestyle, alimony commitments (if any) and educational needs.

 Please refer to 6.3 Fiduciary Regulation.